PhysiCell-Tools/python-loader/man/TUTORIAL.md

 #### Mesh Data

 Let's start by the voxel.\
-It is common, but not necessary, that the voxels width, heigth, and depth is the same.\
+It is common, but not necessary, that the voxel's width, heigth, and depth is the same.\
 However, you will find that in this test dataset this is not the case. \
 In the related `PhysiCell_settings.xml` file the voxel was defined by 30[nm] high, 20[nm] wide, and 10[nm] deep.\
 We can retrive the voxel spacing value and voxel volume. \